diegoareval/landing-page-backend/README.md

 # multi-tenant-node-app
+it is a way to connect a single project with different databases, to have so many clients in a single project
 ## What is this?

 This is a proof-of-concept (POC), multi-tenant [RESTful Web Services](https://restfulapi.net/) application built on top of [NodeJS](https://nodejs.org/en/).